100 Notable alumni of

 -

-Andrew Dean East is a former American football long snapper.
-He played college football at Vanderbilt, and has also had multiple stints with various NFL teams, most recently the Washington Redskins.
+Andrew Dean East is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores, and had multiple stints with various NFL teams, including the Washington Redskins.

 -